vanheeringen-lab/seq2science/docs/content/workflows/atac_seq.md

 ##### Fisher's method
 [Fisher's method ](https://en.wikipedia.org/wiki/Fisher%27s_method) simply is a method to 'combine' multiple p-values.
 This method is built-in for genrich and macs2, and allows any number of replicates (`n >= 2`).
 However a 'disadvantage' of this method is that it assumes the p-values a method generates are actual p-values (and not a general indication of significance).
 MACS2 is slightly notorious for that its p-values are not true p-values.
 Genrich claims by fitting on a log-normal distribution that their p-values are true.
 Even though fisher's method might not be ideal, it's the only option you have (we provide) within this pipeline for more than 2 replicates.

+#### Colors column
+If you are visualizing your data on the UCSC trackhub you can optionally specify the colors of each main track.
+For ATAC- and ChIP-seq, each biological replicate is a main track.
+To do so, you can add the color by name (google "matplotlib colors" for the options), or RGB values, in the "colors" column.
+Empty fields are considered black.

 #### Final notes
 - Make sure that the samples.tsv is a tab separated values file when running the pipeline.
 - Feel free to delete or add columns to your liking.